USACE-WaterManagement/repgen5/README.md

 vt.picture = "%Y%b%d %H%M"
 ```

 This will get the times of v and create a new time series whos values are the times of v.
-The new timesseries times will also be those of v.
+The new times series times will also be those of v.
 picture is so that when the report is filled the a time format will be used